o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

     ```

 {{<note>}}
 The `ROS2ContactSensorComponent`, `ROS2SpawnerComponent`, and `ROS2SpawnComopnent` depend on `gazebo_msg` ROS 2 package that was marked deprecated in ROS 2 _Jazzy_ and will not be available as of ROS 2 _Kilted_.
-The components are disabled automatically if the package is not available in O3DE 25.05.0.
+The components are disabled automatically if the package is not available from O3DE 25.05.0.
 {{</note>}}